Dynamical Boson Stars: Boson stars in astronomy

 \subsection{As origin of dark matter}

 Studies of stellar orbits within various galaxies produce \emph{rotation curves} which indicate galactic mass within the radius of the particular orbit.
-The discovery that these curves remain flat at large radius suggests the existence of a large \emph{halo} of massive, yet dark, matter which holds the galaxy together despite its large rotation.
-However, what precise form of matter could fulfill the observational constraints is still very much unclear.
-Scalar fields are an often used tool in the cosmologist's toolkit, but one cannot have a regular, static configuration of scalar field to serve as the halo~\cite{Pena:1997cy} (see~\cite{Dias:2011at} as discussed in Section~\ref{sec:other} for a discussion of \emph{rotating} boson stars with embedded, rotating BH solutions).
-Instead, galactic scale boson stars are one possible candidate.
+The discovery that these curves remain flat at large radius suggests the existence of a large \emph{halo} of massive, yet dark, matter that holds the galaxy together despite its large rotation (see \cite{Feng:2010gw} for a review).
+However, the precise form of matter that could fulfill the observational constraints is still very much unclear.
+Scalar fields are an often used tool in the cosmologist's toolkit, but one cannot have a regular, static configuration of scalar field to serve as the halo \citep{Pena:1997cy} (see \citealt{Dias:2011at} as discussed in Sect.~\ref{sec:other} for a discussion of \emph{rotating} boson stars with embedded, rotating BH solutions).
+Instead, some form of boson star represents a possible candidate for providing the necessary dark mass.

+Compact binaries are the primary target of LIGO, but instead of neutron stars or black holes, \cite{Soni:2016yes} study the expected signal from binaries consisting of SU(N) glueball objects, one of the simplest models of dark matter.
+More discussion of the merger of two BSs and the production of GW can be found in Sect.~\ref{dynamics_binary_bs}.
+At the lower frequencies targeted by LISA, if galaxies generally possess some extended, supermassive configuration, then the inspiral of small compact body into this field will result in both dynamical friction and dark matter accretion, in addition to radiation-reaction \citep{2013ApJ...774...48M}.
+These dynamical effects may potentially be encoded on observable gravitational waves from the inspiral.

-Boson stars can be matched onto the observational constraints for galactic dark matter halos~\cite{Lee:2008ab,2008arXiv0812.3470S}.
-However, multi-state boson stars that superpose various boson star solutions (e.g. an unexcited solution with an excited solution) can perhaps find better fits to the constraints~\cite{2010PhRvD..82l3535U}.
-Boson stars at the galactic scale may not exhibit general relativistic effects and can be effectively considered as Bose--Einstein condensates~(BEC) with angular momentum~\cite{RindlerDaller:2011kx}.
+Boson stars can be matched onto the observational constraints for galactic dark matter halos \citep{Lee:2008ab,2008arXiv0812.3470S}. \CP{For instance, astrometric and spectroscopic observations of the orbital motion of S2 around Sgr~A* might narrow the allowed range for the mass of an ultralight boson forming a solitonic dark matter core in the innermost part of the halo \citep{DellaMonica:2022kow}.} However, multi-\CP{field} boson stars that superpose various boson-star solutions (e.g., an unexcited solution with an excited solution) can perhaps find better fits to the constraints \citep{2010PhRvD..82l3535U}.
+Boson stars at the galactic scale may not exhibit general relativistic effects and can be effectively considered as Bose--Einstein condensates (BEC) with angular momentum \citep{RindlerDaller:2011kx}.

+\CP{Boson stars can be a good descriptions of dark matter haloes if the fields are very light.
+In \cite{Annulli:2020ilw} the authors studied the dynamical response of Newtonian boson stars when excited by external matter (stars, planets or black holes) in their vicinities, including the first self-consistent calculation of dynamical friction acting on moving bodies in these backgrounds.}

+\cite{Laha:2018zav} proposes using fast radio bursts to look for gravitational lensing by boson stars. \cite{Choi:2019mva} argue that by combining such lensing with gravitational wave observations, one can probe the dynamics of boson stars.